MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 ## Create a user in Office 365 and assign the license

 There are two options for creating a new user in Office 365.
-However, Microsoft recommends that your organization select and use one option to avoid routing issues:
+However, Microsoft recommends that your organization choose one option to avoid routing issues:

 - Create the user in on-premises Active Directory and sync the user to the cloud.
 See [Integrate your on-premises directories with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect).
 - Create the user directly in the Office 365 Administrator Portal.
 See [Add users individually or in bulk to Office 365 - Admin Help](https://support.office.com/article/Add-users-individually-or-in-bulk-to-Office-365-Admin-Help-1970f7d6-03b5-442f-b385-5880b9c256ec).

-If your Skype for Business Online deployment co-exists with Skype for Business 2015 or Lync 2010/2013 on-premises, the only supported option is to create the user in the on-premises Active Directory and sync the user to the cloud (Option 1).
+If your Skype for Business Online deployment coexists with Skype for Business 2015 or Lync 2010 or 2013 on-premises, the only supported option is to create the user in the on-premises Active Directory and sync the user to the cloud (Option 1).

 For information about license requirements, see [licensing and other requirements](direct-routing-plan.md#licensing-and-other-requirements) in [Plan Direct Routing](direct-routing-plan.md).

 ## Ensure that the user is homed in Skype for Business Online

 Direct Routing requires the user to be homed in Skype for Business Online.
-You can check this by looking at the RegistrarPool parameter.
-It needs to have a value in the infra.lync.com domain.
+You can check by looking at the RegistrarPool parameter, which needs to have a value in the infra.lync.com domain.

 1. Connect to remote PowerShell.
 2. Issue the command: